martinco444/martinco444/README.md

 - 👋 Hi, I’m @martinco444
-- 👀 I’m interested in ...
+- 👀 I’m interested i seguir aprendiendo lenguajes.
-- 🌱 I’m currently learning  a  prgramn r en java
+- 🌱 I’m currently learning  a  programar en java.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ? comartin910@gmail.com

 <!---
 martinco444/martinco444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.